Shavkat Mirziyoyev: Presidency

+Domestic reforms

 In the three months following the death of Islam Karimov, Mirziyoyev began to hint at reforms to longstanding policies that had held back the Uzbek economy and isolated the country internationally, so many analysts believed that Mirziyoyev would be a better president than his predecessor.

 However, the German Federal Ministry for Economic Cooperation and Development noted that "The people of Uzbekistan play no part in political decision-making processes.
 So far, no parliamentary or presidential election held in the post-Soviet era has been considered as either free or fair by the international community...
 Given the sensitive political situation in Uzbekistan, development cooperation activities there are implemented as far away from government circles as possible."
-However, the positive results of his rule are visible.
+Nevertheless, some positive results of his rule are visible.
 Uzbekistan created more than 336,000 new jobs in 2017.
 The volume of exports increased by almost 15 percent.
 In 2018, the total financial indicator of exports is expected at 12.1 billion US dollars.
 He initiated the project of "Tashkent City", intended to attract foreign investors to Uzbekistan.
 Mirziyoyev promised to resume negotiations with the World Trade Organization (WTO) on joining the organization in 2018.
 On several occasions, he sharply criticized the administration and officials in the presence of media.